adedomin/CSC450-project-proposal/final/final.md

 The named-pipe shell would simply be too slow.
 The need to spawn new processes for each object and dealing with potentially slow named pipe interaction is too heavy [@oosh].
-One can used file descriptors trick to enhance the performance of named pipes.
+Some performance can be gained using the file descriptor trick shown in Listing 2, however.

 1.7 Objective
 --------------